- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Certain risk factors increase the likelihood of umbilical cord compression.
 Doctors should diagnose and manage conditions that can lead to complications, such as:

-- Too much amniotic fluid (polyhydramnios), increasing the risk of umbilical cord prolapse;
+- Too much amniotic fluid (polyhydramnios), increasing the risk of prolapse;

 - Oligohydramnios (low amniotic fluid), making it easier for the cord to become compressed;